Guide Likely

 What the Trailers Show (If You Look Closely)

 The GTA 6 trailers aren’t just pretty.
 They’re revealing.
-When you break them down frame by frame — and believe me, the community has — you notice NPC behaviors that simply didn’t exist in GTA V.
+When you break them down frame by frame (and the community has, exhaustively), you notice NPC behaviors that simply didn’t exist in GTA V.

 Crowds react contextually.
 In a beach scene from Trailer 1, NPCs aren’t just standing around.
 Some are taking selfies.
 Others are filming with their phones.
 A group is chatting and one member is gesturing animatedly.
 It sounds mundane, but in GTA V, beach NPCs had three looping animations.
-Here, we’re seeing a variety of behaviors that suggests a far more complex underlying system.
+Here, the variety of behaviors suggests a far more complex underlying system.

 Reactions to violence appear more nuanced.
 In Trailer 2, a chaos scene shows NPCs who don’t all flee the same way.
 Some run.
 Others freeze.
-One NPC appears to film the scene with their phone.
-That’s exactly what happens in real life (as sad as that is), and it’s a level of behavioral realism we’ve never seen from Rockstar.
+One NPC appears to film the scene with their phone, which is exactly what happens in real life, and it’s a level of behavioral realism Rockstar hasn’t shown before.

 Social interactions between NPCs.
-Multiple shots show groups of NPCs interacting with each other — not with the player.
-Animated conversations, laughter, someone showing their phone to someone else.
-It seems trivial, but from an AI perspective, it’s huge.
-It means NPCs have relationships with each other, not just with the protagonist.
+Multiple shots show groups of NPCs interacting with each other, not with the player: animated conversations, laughter, someone showing their phone to a friend.
+From an AI perspective, it signals that NPCs have relationships with each other, not just with the protagonist.

 The RDR2 Legacy: An Already Impressive Foundation